Public health is a convenient pretext for extending authoritarian controls.

 - Reliance on science/fact based information 2

 - Press freedom 3

-Russia has a relatively weak score in this category, with a low death rate that is counterbalanced by a very high case rate; limited communication of facts and restrictions on press freedom regarding COVID-19 raise concerns about the accuracy of the data.
+Russia's in-country status is strong, with a fairly low death rate and low positivity rate; limited communication of facts and restrictions on press freedom regarding COVID-19 raise concerns about the accuracy of the data.